open-feature/js-sdk/packages/client/README.md

 Events provide a way to react to state changes in the provider or underlying flag management system.
 You can listen to events of either the OpenFeature API or individual clients.

+Providers do not have to dispatch events, so they may not dispatch any or only some kinds of events.
+The events after initialization, `PROVIDER_READY` on success, `PROVIDER_ERROR` on failure during initialization, are dispatched for every provider.

 ```typescript
 import { OpenFeature, ProviderEvents } from '@openfeature/web-sdk';